- Vinyl, 1×LPBlack vinyl

 - WAV / FLAC

-Standard black vinyl LP, released in 2016 as part of the Knitting Factory Records re-issues, comes with a download card.
+Standard black vinyl LP, released in 2015 as part of the Knitting Factory Records re-issues, comes with a download card.
+The first re-issue pressing of Zombie was included in Box Set #3 curated by Brian Eno.